 Want to go even deeper in your reading this year?
 Check out Want to Read More to get started.
 Ready to dive in?

-Try cutting back on social media.
+- Try cutting back on social media.
 You know those minutes that turn into hours when you're scrolling through Instagram or Facebook?
-Try spending just a few minutes on social media and then read a book instead.
+Try spending just a few minutes on social media and then read or listen to a book instead.

-Cut back on the amount of television or streaming media you watch; you might be surprised how those hours spent in front of a screen add up.
-Better yet, try reading a book that was made into a movie or television series then reward yourself by watching the movie or series.
-Think about the differences between the two mediums.
+- Cut back on the amount of television or streaming media you watch; you might be surprised how those hours spent in front of a screen add up.

-Do you like to listen to music while you work out or while you do chores around the house?
+- Do you like to listen to music while working out or while you do chores around the house?
 Mix it up with some audiobooks.
-Not sure if an audiobook will keep you motivated?
 Check out Audiofile magazine for their Golden Voice Narrators who are the best of the best or scroll through Audiofile's Earphones Award Winners for titles that "excel in narrative voice and style, characterizations, suitability to audio, and enhancement of the text."

 Need to take a break from all the books you've read?
 Take a break!
 Books will always wait for you.
 And books make you happier.
 Happy reading!